Zarr

 Arrays

 Zarr arrays are similar to numpy arrays, but chunked and compressed.
-We will add details about chunking and compression to this guide soon.

 Hierarchy via Groups